revinate/unification/styleguide-markdown.md

 - `.panel-default` applies the border
 - Panel header is wrapped in `header.panel-heading` with title in `h3.panel-title` and subtext in `small` tag
 - `button` elements may be included in the header, and will align right by default
+- The table below features a multi-select column header.

     @example